 Recent Developments In UK’s Fintech Space

-In 2015, for the first time the UK government appointed a Fin-tech envoy to help co-ordinate the various government programs launched for the Fintech sector.
-The UK Government has also announced plans on funding six new innovation centers which will focus on accelerating growth and investment in UK’s digital economy.
-All these positive developments makes London, an exciting experiment to watch out for in the coming years.
+In 2015, for the first time, the UK government appointed a Fin-tech envoy to help co-ordinate the various government programs launched for the Fintech sector.
+The UK Government has also announced plans on funding six new innovation centers which will focus on accelerating growth and investment in the UK’s digital economy.
+All these positive developments make London, an exciting experiment to watch out for in the coming years.

 London Fintech Week – https://www.fintechweek.com

 To celebrate London’s preeminence as the world’s fin-tech capital and showcase it’s leading startups, a trade show titled ” The London Fin-tech Week” is being held between July 7th to 14th.
 The event is supported by the Government of the UK and is being held at the Grange Hotel in the central part of the city close to Tower Bridge.
 It includes a conference, workshops, a hackathon, and an exhibition area for Fintech startups.